 - Career change

-There are some people, however, who need more than a little help in order to deal with a mental health and substance abuse issue.
-They might find it hard to get sober after a brief intervention, for example, or their sobriety might be continually compromised by the life stresses they don’t yet know how to handle.
+This kind of help is right for some people, but others need more help to deal with a mental health and substance abuse issue.
+They might find it hard to get sober after a brief intervention, or their sobriety might be continually compromised by the life stresses they don’t yet know how to handle.
 People like this might benefit from more comprehensive care.
-Enrolling in a residential program that can handle both mental illness and addiction can provide these people with the space and help they’ll need in order to heal on a deeper level.
+Enrolling in a residential program that can handle both mental illness and addiction can provide these people with the space and help they’ll need to heal on a deeper level.

-If you or someone you love needs help like this, Black Bear Lodge might be just right.
-The program we offer is known as a Dual Diagnosis treatment program, which means we’re capable of addressing both mental illness and addiction.
-Our therapists can develop treatment plans that are sensitive to the complicated life histories of people with co-occurring disorders, and we can even incorporate alternative therapies like exercise and yoga into our healing plans.
+If you or someone you love needs help with a drug problem, Black Bear Lodge is ready to help you turn your life around.
+We offer a program known as a Dual Diagnosis treatment program.
+This means Black Bear Lodge is capable of addressing both mental illness and addiction.
+Our therapists can develop treatment plans that are sensitive to the complicated life histories of people with co-occurring disorders.
+We even incorporate alternative therapies like exercise and yoga into our customized healing plans.
 It’s a robust program of help, and we’d like to tell you about it.
-Please call us to find out more.
+Please call us at 706-914-2327 to find out more.